Irene H. Butter

-Irene Hasenberg Butter (Berlin, 1930), is a German-American Professor Emeritus in Economic Sciences at the University of Michigan and a Holocaust survivor.
+Irene Hasenberg Butter (born 1930, Berlin), is a German-American public health scholar, and a Holocaust survivor.
+She is Professor Emeritus of Public Health at the University of Michigan.

-As a German Jew, she survived a dramatic journey from Berlin to the United States via the Westerbork and Bergen-Belsen camps in her youth.
-Thanks to a prisoner exchange arranged by her father, she was able to leave the last concentration camp with her family to journey to Switzerland, France and Algeria at the end of 1945 and went eventually to the United States.
+A German Jew, she survived the Westerbork and Bergen-Belsen camps in her youth.
+Thanks to a prisoner exchange arranged by her father, she left the Bergen-Belsen with her family at the end of 1945, and eventually settled in the United States.

-Biography
+Early life

 Irene Hasenberg and her brother Werner were born in Berlin, Germany to John and Gertrude Hasenberg.
 They were a family of bankers including her father and his grandfather before him.
-The small family practiced Reformed Judaism and were fully assimilated into the local culture and considered themselves German.
+The small family practiced Reform Judaism and were fully assimilated into the local culture and considered themselves German.

 Amsterdam

-In 1937, her father’s bank was taken away from him "because of its Jewish ownership" and soon other assaults followed, which caused her father to move his family to Amsterdam, Holland in December 1937.
+In 1937, her father's bank was taken away from him "because of its Jewish ownership" and soon other assaults followed, which caused her father to move his family to Amsterdam, Holland in December 1937.

 However, when the German forces invaded the Netherlands in 1940, new hostilities against Dutch Jews followed and her father made arrangements to get foreign travel documents from a Swedish businessman, an effort that paid off in the weeks that followed.

 Detention camps

 Before the new passports arrived, German occupiers deported the Hasenberg family from Amsterdam to nearby Westerbork transit camp in February 1944.
 In the camp, Irene Butter reconnected with some acquaintances from the Jewish neighborhood where she had lived in Amsterdam, including her friend Hanneli Goslar as well as Hanneli's close friend Anne Frank.

 It was in Westerbork that Butter's father received a package forwarded from his Amsterdam address containing Ecuadorian travel documents for each member of the family.
 Because they had acquired safe new national identities, they were moved from Westerbork to a special section of Bergen-Belsen camp for foreigners and from there they were sent to Switzerland as part of an exchange for German citizens.
 However, Irene's father died before leaving Germany from injuries inflicted by his Bergen-Belsen captors.

 Irene was fourteen and weighed only seventy-nine pounds when she was sent to an Algerian refugee camp of the United Nations Relief and Rehabilitation Agency, where she could eat and recover from her mental and physical hardship.
-With the help of American relatives, she was sent to the United States and on Christmas eve of 1945, she arrived in Baltimore, Maryland.
+With the help of American relatives, she was sent to the United States and on Christmas Eve of 1945, she arrived in Baltimore, Maryland.
 Six months later she was reunited with her mother Gertrude and brother Werner, who made the crossing from Europe to the United States by plane.